 To online family and consumer sciences programs

 College description: To online family and consumer sciences programs Online and Distance Learning.
-Applications are accepted and reviewed year-round for MFCS specializations in Family Financial Planning, Gerontology, and Youth Development.
-Iowa State requires a bachelor’s or higher degree from a regionally-accredited college or university prior to beginning graduate studies.
+Family Financial Planning, Gerontology, and Youth Development specializations.
 At minimum, a cumulative grade point average equivalent to at least a 3.0 on a 4.0 scale (B grade) is required for unrestricted graduate admission.
 Degree: M FCS for masters or CERT for certificate.

 Two letters of recommendation

 The GRE is NOT required for admission into the online MFCS programs.